 This will create a compressed file

-By compressing the directory and then decompressing it within the Docker image, you minimize the amount of data that needs to be copied during the image build process, thus reducing the final image size.
+By compressing the directory and then decompressing it within the Docker image, we minimize the amount of data that needs to be copied during the image build process, thus reducing the final image size.

 Keep in mind that this technique is most effective when the size of the uncompressed files is significantly larger than the compressed archive and when those files are not needed during the build process.